jgyy/fcc-scrape/placeholder.md

 ---
-id: 5f344fbc22624a2976425065
+id: 5f344fad8bf01691e71a30eb
-title: Part 10
+title: Part 11
 challengeType: 0
 ---

 # --description--

-Create an `h2` element in the `section` element and give it the text `Coffees`.
+Up until now, you have been limited regarding the presentation and appearance of the content you create.
+To start taking control, add a `style` element within the `head` element.

 # --hints--